The MCM 2017 sessions:

 I7.
 Electron Spectroscopy, Diffraction and Analytical Microscopy

-Chairpersons: Nenad Tomašić (CRO), Mehmet Ali Gulgun (TUR)
+Chairpersons: Nenad Tomašić (HRV), Mehmet Ali Gulgun (TUR)

 The session addresses advances (and innovative applications) in electron spectroscopy, electron diffraction and analytical microscopy covering methodical, instrumental, or interpretational level.
 Topics include contributions based on transmission, backscattering, CBED, and all analytical methods ranging from X-ray dispersion over electron energy loss spectrometry or energy filtering to cathodoluminescence.
 Also, contributions related to innovative/emerging techniques in electron spectroscopy, diffraction and analytical microscopy are welcomed.